muktihari/fit/docs/usage.md

     defer f.Close()

     // The listener will receive every decoded message from the decoder as soon as it is decoded
-    // and transform it into an filedef's File. lis := filedef.NewListener()
+    // and transform it into an filedef.File. lis := filedef.NewListener()
     defer lis.Close() // release channel used by listener

     dec := decoder.New(f,
         decoder.WithMesgListener(lis), // Add activity listener to the decoder decoder.WithBroadcastOnly(),   // Direct the decoder to only broadcast the messages without retaining them.
     )

     for dec.Next() {